luketurner/lukes-hugo-theme/README.md

 # Luke's Hugo Theme

-This is my Hugo theme for https://luketurner.org/blog.
+This is my Hugo theme for https://blog.luketurner.org.

 Because I consider this a personal theme, it's published without any implication of maintenance or usability for anyone but myself.
 It has minimal configuration and only supports the features I want.
 If you wish to use this theme, I recommend forking and modifying it to fit your use case.

+More information about the design goals for the theme are available here: https://blog.luketurner.org/posts/blog-theme/.

 ## Usage